DotBots/PyDotBot/doc/getting_started.md

 1. Connect the nRF DK gateway to your computer

 2. Identify the TTY port it is connected to.
 On Linux, it should be `/dev/ttyACM0`.
-  On Windows, check the device manager, it should be `COM1`, `COM2`, `COM3`, etc
+  On Windows, check the device manager, it should be `COM1`, `COM2`, `COM3`, etc.

-3. From a terminal, run `dotbot-controller` with the TTY port you identified
+  If using an nRF5340DK, you might see 2 TTY port, use the one with the lowest id.

-  above:
+3. From a terminal window (or powershell on Windows), run `dotbot-controller` with the TTY port you identified above:

 ```
 dotbot-contoller --port <tty port>
 ```

-At this point, if the DotBot is powered on with fully charged batteries, you should see it poping up in the logs, with a similar output:
+At this point, if the DotBot is powered on with fully charged batteries, you should see an output in the logs that looks something like:

 ```
 Welcome to the DotBots controller (version: 0.xx).